 Next: the bankruptcy of the big idea that is the beating heart of many massage methods, probably most of them.

 A great may of the massage modality empires are based on a basic guiding principle or school of thought I call “structuralism” — an excessive preoccupation with biomechanical and postural factors in pain problems, AKA the biomechanical bogeymen.
 Structuralist techniques are all fixated to some degree on straightening or improving your meat, because they believe that you are crooked or unbalanced in some way.
 This notion is easy to sell, but the entire school of thought has little merit.
 It is debatable at best — and debunked nonsense at worst.
-This is another topic I have covered in (great) detail in another article: Your Back Is Not “Out” and Your Leg Length is Fine: Debunking the obsession with alignment, posture, and other biomechanical factors as a major cause of pain.
+This is another topic I have covered in (great) detail in another article: Your Back Is Not Out of Alignment: Debunking the obsession with alignment, posture, and other biomechanical bogeymen as major causes of pain.

 There are dozens of lines of evidence showing that structural treatment concepts of all kinds have failed to deliver the goods over the decades (see the structuralism article).
 Structuralist techniques are all fixated to some degree on straightening or improving your meat, because they believe that you are crooked or unbalanced in some way.But one recent large study of massage — the big back pain one described above (Cherkin) — produced particularly clear evidence that structuralist-style massage does not work.
 (And yet again, there’s an entire other article covering this in greater detail: the remainder of this section is just a summary.)